Virginia Lawyers Pursue Damages on Behalf of Defective Product Victims

 What is products liability and what are some examples?

 Products liability is an area of tort law addressing the liability of manufacturers when a defective product causes a person to suffer injury or death.
-Every day, countless workers and consumers suffer injury because of defective or poorly designed products.
+Every day, countless workers and consumers suffer because of defective or poorly designed products.
 Some of the most common examples of defective products include:

 - Pharmaceutical drugs — Pharmaceutical companies have a responsibility to test and research drugs rigorously before releasing them to market.
 A failure to do so can result in illness, injury and/or death.